 While we recommend reading the full text of the GDPR to better understand these rights and seeking independent legal advice regarding your obligations under the GDPR, this lesson will help you understand what the GDPR is and provide actionable steps you can take to prepare.

-How will the GDPR impact your business?
+GDPR & customer data: How will the GDPR impact your customer data management

-The GDPR has different requirements depending on how your business interacts with personal data.
 Companies can be data controllers, data processors, or in some cases, both a controller and a processor.
 Data controllers are businesses that collect their end users' data and decide why and how that data is processed.
 On our marketing website, for example, Segment is considered a data controller.
 As a vendor, however, the more meaningful way Segment is impacted by the GDPR is as a data processor, as we are a company that helps our customers with the processing of their customer data.

 What are your responsibilities as a data controller?